Recommendation Letter for an Employee [Guide with Examples]

 Give examples of the applicant’s achievements

-The second body paragraph of your recommendation letter for an employee should highlight specific examples of the applicant’s achievements.
+The second body paragraph of your letter for an employee should highlight specific examples of the applicant’s achievements.
 In 3-5 brief lines, describe how the applicant stood out from the rest of his/her colleagues and use specific examples that prove your case.
-Whether it is taking the initiative on a particular project or helping solve a major company-wide problem, concrete anecdotes relevant to the applicant’s position helps create a lasting impression on the potential employers.
+Whether it is taking the initiative on a particular project or helping solve a major company-wide problem, concrete anecdotes relevant to the applicant’s position help create a lasting impression on potential employers.

 However, if you cannot provide specific examples and anecdotes that demonstrate the applicant’s various skills and achievements, you can use the comparison strategy to make them stand out from the pool of other qualified candidates.